Which concerts in the new season suit you best?

 Stephanie Wake-Edwards

-The award-winning British mezzo-soprano and contralto Stephanie Wake-Edwards was England's representative for the Cardiff Singer of the World Competition in 2021 and is currently a member of the ensemble at the Deutsche Oper Berlin.
-There she sings the title role in Bizet's “Carmen,” Maddalena in Verdi's “Rigoletto,” and the page in Strauss' “Salome,” among other roles.
+The award-winning British mezzo-soprano and contralto Stephanie Wake-Edwards is currently a member of the ensemble at the Deutsche Oper Berlin.
+There she can be heard as Hermia in "A Midsummer Night’s Dream", Prince Orlofsky in "Die Fledermaus", Mary in "Der fliegende Holländer", Grimgerde in "Die Walküre", and Maddalena in "Rigoletto", among other roles.
 She also performs as a concert singer in many venues, including in Handel's “Messiah,” Mahler's Third Symphony, and in recitals.

 read biography